henrietta-k/adapt-learning-wiki/Configure-your-project-with-config.json.md

 ## Settings Overview

 The properties listed below and their values are used to configure an Adapt project.
-Reference [_config.json_](https://github.com/adaptlearning/adapt_framework/blob/master/src/course/config.json) on GitHub to see them properly formatted as JSON. [_Configuring General Settings_](https://github.com/adaptlearning/adapt_authoring/wiki) provides information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+Reference [_config.json_](https://github.com/adaptlearning/adapt_framework/blob/master/src/course/config.json) on GitHub to see them properly formatted as JSON. [_Configuration Settings_](https://github.com/adaptlearning/adapt_authoring/wiki/Configuration-settings) provides information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes